nf-core/rnaseq/README.md

 # RNA-BP
-Pipeline for RNA sequencing best practice abalysis at the NGI at Scilifelab Stockholm, Sweden
+Pipeline for RNA sequencing best practice analysis at the NGI at Scilifelab Stockholm, Sweden

-Authors:
-Phil Ewels (@ewels)

-Rickard Hammarén (@Hammarn)
+Written by Phil Ewels (@ewels) and Rickard Hammarén (@Hammarn)

 ## Installation
 ### NextFlow installation